The Sepoy Mutiny: When India rose up against the British East India Company

 His unit was about to be disarmed and disciplined after refusing to use new rifle cartridges.

-He survived and was tried and hanged on April 8, 1857.
+Pandey was shot in the chest during the fight.
+However, although he survived the injury, he was tried and hanged on April 8, 1857.

 During May and June 1857, more Indian troops had revolted against the British.
 The sepoy units in southern India remained loyal, but many from the Bengal Army rebelled in the north.